Caesarea Maritima: Crusader and Ayyubid period

-Mamluk period
+Modern period

-During the Mamluk period, the ruins of ancient Caesarea and of the Crusader fortified town lay uninhabited.

-Al-Dimashqi, writing around 1300, noted that Kaisariyyah belonged to the Kingdom of Ghazza (Gaza).

-Ottoman period
+Ottoman Empire

 Caesarea became part of the Ottoman Empire in 1516, along with the rest of the Levant, and remained under Ottoman rule for four centuries.

-In 1664, a settlement is mentioned consisting of 100 Moroccan families, and 7–8 Jewish ones.
+In 1664, a settlement is mentioned consisting of 100 Moroccan families and 7 to 8 Jewish ones.
 In the 18th century it again declined.

-In 1806, the German explorer Seetzen saw "Káisserérie" as a ruin occupied by some poor fishermen and their families.
+In 1806, the German explorer Ulrich Jasper Seetzen saw "Káisserérie" as a ruin occupied by some poor fishermen and their families.